 - Top-down: by creating strategic buckets to set aside funds that will be used for different types of projects.

-Scoring models can be used to align project portfolio with business strategy.
+Scoring models can be used to align project portfolios with business strategy.
 In fact, the strategic fit can be one of the numerous objectives considered in a scoring model, along with profitability or probability of success.
-It can be done by simply adding into the scoring model a number of strategic questions.
+It can be done by simply adding to the scoring model a number of strategic questions.

 The top-down approach is probably the only method that can ensure that the portfolio of projects truly reflects the defined business strategy.
 The strategic buckets approach allows companies to implement their strategies by spending money on specific projects.

-Executives first develop the vision and strategy for the business, then, they make choices about how they wish to allocate their limited money resources.
-By doing so, existing projects are categorized into buckets which are developed by using strategic dimensions.
+Executives first develop the vision and strategy for the business; then, they make choices about how they wish to allocate their limited monetary resources.
+By doing so, existing projects are categorized into buckets that are developed by using strategic dimensions.

 Listed below are the most common dimensions:

-- Project type: the amount of resources that should be assigned to different type of projects (e.g. new product developments, maintenance, process improvements, etc);
+- Project type: the amount of resources that should be assigned to different types of projects (e.g., new product developments, maintenance, process improvements, etc.);

 - Product lines: the amount of resources that should be split across product lines;

-Afterwards, executives determine whether actual spending is consistent with desired spending for each bucket.
+Afterward, executives determine whether actual spending is consistent with the desired spending for each bucket.
 Companies can use either a scoring model or financial criteria to rank projects within each bucket.
-This way, the portfolio adjustments are made, either by removing projects, or by adjusting the approval process for future projects.
+This way, the portfolio adjustments are made, either by removing projects or by adjusting the approval process for future projects.

 Finally, projects are prioritized within buckets to obtain the final portfolio of projects.
 At the end of this process, the final project portfolio represents the business strategy of the company.